pietmau/RedditDemo/README.md

 Clean architecture + MVVM.

 ### Auth
 Reddit uses Oauth2 for authentication.
-This demo uses the `installed app` flow.
+This demo uses the `installed app` flow, retrieving a new token when needed.

 It is implemented using interceptors.